pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 ------- plan -------
-make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo).
-I left some ideas in the 'game/assets/ideas' folder learn how to read TODOs inside code, because someone probably left something important there
+make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo). learn how to read TODOs inside code, because someone probably left something important there

-Make buttons more useful by, for example, being able to turn on/off some stuff (portals, one-way-platforms, whatever) Make easier level creation with Tiled (that's what polastyn(i think?) was hinting at using, but i personally dont know)